-Pressure ulcers are commonly encountered in patients admitted to hospital and those in long-term care facilities.
+Pressure ulcers are a common problem in hospital inpatients and people who live in care facilities.

-Older people, and all patients with limited mobility or impaired sensation, are at particular risk.
+Older people, and all patients with limited mobility or impaired sensation, are at increased risk.

-Pressure damage most commonly occurs over bony prominences but can develop on any part of the body subjected to sustained localized pressure.
+Pressure damage usually occurs over bony prominences but can develop on any part of the body subjected to sustained localized pressure.

 Pressure damage varies from small superficial lesions to extensive wounds with bony involvement that contain a mass of necrotic tissue.